• Skip to main content

 Photo by Holly A. Heyser

 Everything went well.
-The bind of the bangers was perfect — tight, almost emulsified — and had that snap when you bite into them.
+The bind of the bangers sausage was perfect — tight, almost emulsified — and had that snap when you bite into them.
 The filling was moist, meaty, venison-y and laced with all those warm spices.
 A damn good banger, if I do say so.

-4.42 from 12 votes
+4.67 from 18 votes

 British Bangers Sausages

-I made these links from venison, but they are traditionally a pork sausage.
-Feel free to use whatever you have.
-I like the 50-50 venison fat/pork fat ratio the best, which gives you a lot of flavor without overdoing it.
 Once you make these, the obvious thing to do with them is to make bangers and mash, with peas.
 Of course!
 Just pull a page from your Thanksgiving playbook and make mashed potatoes, gravy and peas in butter.
 That's it.
 You can also put these in a bun and serve with mustard and kraut, or with pickled onions.

 Course: Cured Meat